jmf7ak/Persister_project/README.md

 This repository contains all code and data required to reproduce the results and figures from:

-"Integrating multi-omics data with network modeling to characterize Pseudomonas aeruginosa persister cell metabolism." by Blazier, Ficarrotta, *et al*.
+"Integrating multi-omics data with network modeling to characterize Pseudomonas aeruginosa persister cell metabolism." by Blazier, Ficarrotta, Metris, Kolling and Papin.

 ---